Bruno Coceani: Early life and interwar years

-Born in Monfalcone, then part of the Austro-Hungarian Empire, he moved to Trieste with his family when he was only ten years.
+Born in Monfalcone, then part of the Austro-Hungarian Empire, he moved to Trieste with his family when he was only ten years old.
 In the Julian capital he completed his secondary school studies; in 1911 he began attending the University of Vienna, but in 1912 he moved to the University of Florence in Italy and later to the University of Padua, where he graduated in literature in 1917 and where he met irredentist leader Cesare Battisti.
-Being an irredentist himself, in May 1915 he volunteered as an officer in the Royal Italian Army, receiving his baptism of fire on Mount Podgora in the summer of that same year.
+Being an irredentist himself, in May 1915, he volunteered as an officer in the Royal Italian Army, receiving his baptism of fire on Mount Podgora in the summer of that same year.
 He participated in the fighting both on the Karst Plateau and on the Trentino front, earning a War Cross for Military Valor and being promoted to captain at the unusually young age of twenty-four, in the last months of the war.

-After the end of the war he returned to Trieste, now part of Italy, where he taught at the "Petrarca" high school until 1925; in the same years he joined the anti-Bolshevik committees and participated in D’Annunzio's occupation of Fiume.
-From 1920 to 1923 he was president of the Trieste section of the Italian Nationalist Association, and when the nationalist movement was merged with the National Fascist Party, Coceani was immediately appointed federal secretary of the PNF for Trieste, with the support of Francesco Giunta and Fulvio Suvich.
+After the end of the war, he returned to Trieste, now part of Italy, where he taught at the "Petrarca" high school until 1925; in the same years, he joined the anti-Bolshevik committees and participated in D’Annunzio's occupation of Fiume.
+From 1920 to 1923, he was president of the Trieste section of the Italian Nationalist Association, and when the nationalist movement was merged with the National Fascist Party, Coceani was immediately appointed federal secretary of the PNF for Trieste, with the support of Francesco Giunta and Fulvio Suvich.
 He aligned himself with the moderate faction, linked to economic groups and the liberal-national party, and in 1926 he became secretary of the Fascist Industrial Union of Venezia Giulia, becoming the point of reference between the industrialists of the region and the PNF.

-Between 1924 and 1927 he did not carry out significant political activity, dedicating himself to teaching literature at the Francesco Petrarca Lyceum of Trieste and becoming dean of the local folk high school.
-In 1927 he was appointed Podestà of Monfalcone, a post he held until 1934, when he was elected to the Italian Chamber of Deputies.
-In 1928 he had his original surname, Coceancig, Italianized as Coceani at his request.
-In 1937 he became president of the Trieste section of the National Institute of Fascist Culture, and in 1939 he became National Councilor at the Chamber of Fasces and Corporations.
-In 1931 he also founded the magazine La Porta Orientale, aligned with irredentist and anti-slavic positions; after the promulgation of the Italian racial laws in 1938 it also hosted anti-Jewish articles.
+Between 1924 and 1927, he did not carry out significant political activity, dedicating himself to teaching literature at the Francesco Petrarca Lyceum of Trieste and becoming dean of the local folk high school.
+In 1927, he was appointed Podestà of Monfalcone, a post he held until 1934, when he was elected to the Italian Chamber of Deputies.
+In 1928, he had his original surname, Coceancig, Italianized as Coceani at his request.
+In 1937, he became president of the Trieste section of the National Institute of Fascist Culture, and in 1939, he became National Councillor at the Chamber of Fasces and Corporations.
+In 1931, he also founded the magazine La Porta Orientale, aligned with irredentist and anti-slavic positions; after the promulgation of the Italian racial laws in 1938, it also hosted anti-Jewish articles.